Posting and Labeling RAM Labs

 The following are exceptions that do not require labeling:

-• Containers holding radioactive material in quantities less than those listed on the Radionuclide Data.
-The Isotope Data Sheets can be found on the MU EHS website.
+• Containers holding radioactive material in quantities less than the values listed in

 • Containers attended by an individual who takes the proper radiation safety precautions.